activisthandbook/activisthandbook/articles/tools/video-calling.md

 None of these video calling tools for large groups offer end-to-end encryption, but they do offer regular encryption.
 In other words: your call will be encrypted in transit to the server, but the company that offers the service will be able to have access to your video call.
 If you need more privacy for your organisation, consider looking at the tools for smaller groups.

 -   [**Jitsi Meet**](https://meet.jit.si): Jitsi offers a free to use video calling service.
 There is no hard limit for the number of participants, although the experience may become laggy when calling with more people.
 If you have a very large group, you can also livestream the call to YouTube.
+If you want to use Jitsi anonymously, you can use other hosted versions of it like [meet.waag.org](http://meet.waag.org).

 -   [**Skype**](https://www.skype.com/en/): This is perhaps the best known platform.
 You can call with up to 50 people.
 It also offers the option to record video calls.